CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/basic-docs/program-business-case.md

 The solution is a program-driven development of an integrated customer experience, delivered through a portfolio of focused projects:

-1.  **Project Genesis (The Core Vehicle):** Will deliver the foundational, high-quality vehicle platform, engineered for safety and scalability via its sub-project, **Project Bedrock**.
+1.  **Program Genesis (The Core Vehicle):** Will deliver the foundational, high-quality vehicle platform, engineered for safety and scalability.
+2.  **Project Bedrock (Scalable Chassis Integration):** Will develop the modular, scalable "skateboard" chassis that enables compatibility with all energy systems and supports rapid prototyping and manufacturing across the SCEV portfolio.
 2.  **Project Autonomy (The Energy Experience):** Will create the "arrive fully charged" experience by integrating the outputs of its R&D sub-projects: **Project Solari** (solar), **Project Kinetix** (kinetic capture), **Project Guardian** (advanced BMS), and **Project Synapse** (AI power management).
 3.  **Project Connect (The Digital Experience):** Will develop the seamless digital interface, including the in-car OS and mobile application, that makes managing the vehicle and its energy intuitive and simple.
-4.  **Project Journey (The Ownership Experience):** Will design the entire customer lifecycle, from purchase and delivery to service and support, ensuring a world-class experience at every touchpoint.
+4.  **Program Journey (The Ownership Experience):** Will design the entire customer lifecycle, from purchase and delivery to service and support, ensuring a world-class experience at every touchpoint.

 This program structure ensures that the outputs of the highly technical R&D projects are perfectly integrated to serve the strategic, customer-facing goals.
+Project Bedrock is a critical enabler for the Genesis vehicle and all energy integration projects, providing the physical platform for innovation and scalability.
 ### **4. Strategic Alignment**

 This program is in direct alignment with our core organizational values and strategic goals: